MarfallApp/mobile-sms-gateway/README.md

 */
 ```

-## For more example browe /examples folder
+## For more examples browse inside /examples folder.